chelseasams/xlfisk/schedule.md

   - Meeting with Justin Gagne from 4–5 p.m.

     - Build basic HTML/CSS style title template based on research and tests conducted by the team
-    - Apply basic style guide to Our Process section
+    - Apply basic style guide to Our Process page

 ## Week 2